Dushyantgoswami/docs/docs/developers/cosmwasm-rollapp/integrate-keplr.md

 slug: integrate-keplr
 ---

+# Integrate Keplr

-# Connect your Keplr wallet with Wasm.
+## Connect your Keplr wallet with Wasm.

 Instructions for adding the dymension-wasm network to the keplr and sync an account.

-## Init and start node

-Init and start dymension-wasm node by following [these instructions](./dymension_wasm_node.md)

 ## Adding a New Network